-We have much more to say about this in our blog post, "Science Points to God".
+We have much more to say about this in our blog post, "Science and God".

 Table of Contents: